 An entry clearance case where the genuineness of the sponsor’s employment in the United Kingdom was impugned.
 George proved his case and successfully appeared for both Appellants.

 • Ritendra Chinari v Secretary of State for the Home Department FTT (HU/11125/2017)

 Paragraph 322(5) HMRC tax deception case where George successfully appeared for the State.

-- 2015 – University College London, LLM Master of Laws, Upper Merit
+2015 – University College London, LLM Master of Laws

-In his spare time, George is an amateur photographer and a devoted philatelist.
+In his free time, George is an amateur photographer and a keen philatelist.
 He was also a former sergeant in the Army for two years.